 After the coup d’etat in 1997, Hong returned to the US, where he continued his work teaching immigration and citizenship classes to new immigrants in Lowell.
 He also worked as a case manager for the South Cove Community Health Center in Lynn and Boston, focusing on youth gang and substance abuse prevention.
 Currently, Hong is a Lynn City Councilor-At-Large and Child Support Enforcement Specialist at the Massachusetts Department of Revenue.

 Hong graduated from Holyoke Catholic High School in 1988 and from University of Massachusetts in Amherst in 1992 with a BA in Political Science.
-Hong lives in Lynn with his wife, Thavra, a Social Worker at the Lynn Community Health Center and children, Anna and William, who are both students in the Lynn public schools.
+Hong lives in Lynn with his wife, Thavra, a Mental Health Counselor at the Lynn Community Health Center and at Catholic Charities, and they live with their two children, Anna and William, who are both students in the Lynn public schools.

 Among his other roles and activities, Hong is a: